 Money is the other consideration.
 Hiring a company to deliver safes is expensive.
 It will dramatically cut into your bottom line.

 Consider Costco, a big box membership store.
 Costco sells low-cost safes that weigh 500-plus pounds.
-However, the price of the safe only includes curbside delivery, which is the side of the road or sidewalk that is nearest to the curb.
+However, the price of the safe only provides curbside delivery, which is the side of the road or sidewalk that is nearest to the curb.
 If the customer wants the safe in the residence or office, he or she must negotiate with the delivery company.
 Delivery companies normally set their own prices.
 This can add hundreds and hundreds of dollars to the cost of the safe.

 On the other hand, delivering a safe is not easy.
 Safes are bulky, cumbersome and heavy.
 The average gun safe weighs about 700 pounds.
 Weights range from 80-pound small gun cabinets up to 5000-plus pounds for an AMSEC TL-30X6 with the gun safe interior.
 The largest AMSEC TL-30 RF6528 gun safe weighs 3455 pounds.
 The average AMSEC built-in-the -USA gun safe weighs 850 to 1600 pounds plus.

-Although the size of the gun safe is significant in the determining factors for the weight, not all safes of the same size weigh the same.
+Not all safes of the same size weigh the same.
 Safes, especially dual purpose safes, i.e. including most gun safes, are built for burglary resistance and fire resistance.
 Some are built to UL RSC label, California Department of Justice label or to no label.

 The amount of barrier material, which would include metal and fire retardant poured insulation, determines the weight of the safe.
 This specialized lightweight cement-like compound adds security protection as well as fire resistance.
 Drywall-equipped gun safes only gain fire resistance from the drywall.
 Remember: A jewelry safe that is a TL-15, TL-30 or TL-30x6 can be constructed to gun safe specifications.